gnykka/finance-price-tracker/README.md

 ### State Management

-I used React Context for state management.
+I used MobX and React Context for state management.

-At first I tried MobX but in the end I understood that it would be an overkill: small application with simple store won't have a lot of rerenderings anyway.
+I tried MobX out of interest cause I didn't work with it before.
+And it appeared to be a powerfull tool.
+I didn't dig further into the benefits but I noticed less boilerplates and out of the box updates for collections.

 ### Price API and WebSocket